Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/Before the HOL - Optimized architecture.md

 In this exercise, you will set up an environment to use for the rest of the exercises.

 ### Task 1: Create a virtual machine for your lab environment

-1. Launch a browser using incognite or in-private mode, and navigate to
+1. Launch a browser using incognito or in-private mode, and navigate to
     <https://portal.azure.com>.
 Once prompted, login with your Microsoft
     Azure credentials.
 If prompted, choose whether your account is an organization account or just a Microsoft Account.